forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 Covid-19 waves across the world are predated certain climates:
 * _Cold Outdoors:_ Cold temperatures below 15 degrees during the day and below 10 degrees at night => indoor heating => dry indoor and often badly ventilated air
 * _Hot and Humid:_ Hot outdoor air temperatures above 30 degrees or above 25 degrees combined with intense sun.
 But only in countries where air-conditioners are widespread (mostly wealthier, industrialized countries). => indoor air is recirculated and additionally ACs reduce the humidity.
-* _Very Dry Air:_ Very dry outdoor air at moderate temperatures or high temperatures: Middle East (where also MERS spreads in the dry indoor air), Northern India (e.g. Delhi, Uttarakhand, Chandigarh) and Nepal at the foothills of the Himalaya.
+* _Very Dry Air:_ Very dry outdoor air at moderate temperatures or high temperatures: Middle East (where also MERS spreads in the dry indoor air), northern India (e.g. Delhi, Uttarakhand, Chandigarh) and Nepal at the foothills of the Himalaya.

 #### Geographical Settings with Mainly Mild Covid
 High absolute humidity of outdoor air but no air-conditioners and dense living conditions.
 Examples: Coastal india (except tourism regions in the South like Goa and Puducherry where ACs are likely widespread), tropical Africa (spread data from Lagos in Mali, Nigeria, Gambia, South Sudan, Zambia), Indonesia.